 Judith Braun …

-My favorite music is rooted in my own early era of Funk and Soul… James Brown, Otis Reading, Aretha, Bessie Smith, Odetta.
+My favourite music is rooted in my own early era of Funk and Soul… James Brown, Otis Reading, Aretha, Bessie Smith, Odetta.
 So I love Bob Marley, Bob Dylan, Grace Jones, Prince… Black Eyed Peas, Outkast, Sean Paul, Macy Gray… Lady Gaga.

 Find more of her work at http://www.judithannbraun.com/